Ephesians 5:21-22

 And - Note that this verse clearly ties the truth about submission to the instructions on being filled with the Spirit.
 Paul is teaching that if one is filled with the Spirit, he or she will willingly submit themselves to whatever authority God has placed over them.
 The corollary truth is that genuine submission from the heart is not possible apart from the Spirit’s empowering.
 Finally, in this verse it is clear that there is to be a mutual submission between believers apart from the line of authority.

-The Spirit-filled believer, then, is characterized by these three things, joyfulness, thankfulness, lowliness.
+Ironside - The Spirit-filled believer, then, is characterized by these three things, joyfulness, thankfulness, lowliness.
 May God give to each one of us to be filled with the Spirit.
+(Ironside's Notes)

 Remember that Paul's charge to the saints in Ephesians 4 was that they should be

 "diligent to preserve the unity of the Spirit in the bond of peace".
-(See note Ephesians 4:3)
+(Ep 4:3-note)

 Here in Ephesians 5 Paul's instructions to Spirit filled husbands and wives to be arranged in an orderly manner toward one another would serve to facilitate the preservation of the unity of the body of Christ.
 By nature, we want to promote ourselves, but the Holy Spirit enables us to submit ourselves.